AllexVeldman/pyoci/docs/design.md

 When a package is published with `PyOci :: Label :: <key> :: <value>` classifiers, the key/value pair will be added to the ImageManifest annotations.

-'org.opencontainers.image.created' will always be added.
+`org.opencontainers.image.created` will always be added.

 ```json
 {